In the music world, an audio compressor is one of the most important tools. Without compressors, there wouldn’t be great songs.

 Every audio signal whether it’s a vocal or an instrument is very dynamic.
 It has highs and lows.
 And the song must be dynamic and natural.
 But the untreated sound is very unbalanced and inconsistent.

 That’s where a tool like a compressor becomes handy.
 It helps instruments and the whole song to be consistent and balanced but still dynamic.
 And that’s the main goal.
-We want songs to be punchy, balanced, but dynamic and alive.
+We want songs to be punchy, and balanced, but dynamic and alive.

 The audio compressor reduces and compresses the high peaks of an audio signal.
 It smoothens the high peaks and makes the signal better for listening.
 But at the same time, it brings up the low parts of the signal.